 |Origin of people moving to the central city||Increasing trend||

-This has increased from 8 per cent in 1991.
+This has increased from 8% in 1991.
 Further information.

 |Central city housing stock||Increasing trend||